-Selection: Selection of reviewers is the responsibility of the Section Editor, although the Science Coordinator makes recommendations to the Section Editor from a list of individuals who have reviewed manuscripts previously.
+Selection: Selection of reviewers is the responsibility of the Section Editor, although the Ph.D. scientists on staff make recommendations to the Section Editor from a database of individuals who have reviewed manuscripts previously.
 This database includes self-identified areas of expertise as well as information about the perceived usefulness and timeliness of past reviews.
 Individuals who consistently have provided tardy or unhelpful reviews are removed from the database.
 Every effort is made to avoid both real and apparent conflicts of interest with respect to research activities or collaborative or personal interactions.
 Reviewers are asked to withdraw from considering any manuscript in which they identify a conflict that has escaped the attention of the Section Editor.